JoyPeter-Atule/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Generating random number with if
+Program to assign a random number to the variable n each time it is executed